 Heather Carter-Gitterle ’94, (sculpture) accepted to the San Francisco Art Institute, practicing artist, exhibition at City Hall, Austin

 May Haberle Burnett ’93 (sculpture), M.F.A. in sculpture from the University of Mass. at Dartmouth

-Kris Ercums ’93 (art history) Ph.D. in Asian Art History, University of Chicago;, currently Curator of Asian Art, Spencer Museum of Art, Kansas City, Missouri
+Kris Ercums ’93 (art history) Ph.D. in Asian Art History, University of Chicago;, currently Curator of Asian and Contemporary Global Art, Spencer Museum of Art, Kansas City, Missouri

 Laura Lee (Utz) McCartney ’93 (art history) M.A. in museum education from North Texas State University and PhD in art education at UNT (doctoral research examines visual culture studies); teaching public middle school art and continuing to work with art museums

 Brent Bledsoe ’92, Masters of Architecture, Washington University, St.Louis

 John Kosty ’92 (architecture) independent work as an archaeological architect, Norway; worked in several architectural offices in Atlanta; surveyor, digital media, Atlanta

 Janet Zamecki ’92, (photography) M.F.A. in photography from the San Francisco Art Institute